|

 257. obsolescence

-the process of becoming obsolete; falling into disuse or becoming out of date
+falling into disuse or becoming out of date

 258. occurrence

-an instance of something occurring
+an instance of something happening

 259. onomatopoeia